DoctorMcKay/node-steam-user/README.md

 - `friends` - An array of SteamID strings for the users who have sent you unread offline chat messages

 Emitted when Steam sends a notification of unread offline chat messages.
 This will always be emitted after logon, even if you have no messages.

+### emailInfo
+- `address` - Your account's email address
+- `validated` - A boolean value for whether or not your email address is validated

+Emitted on logon.